Seattle Car Accident Lawyer

 It is of utmost importance that your claim be filed before the statute of limitations runs out in your case.
 The clock starts ticking in one of two situations.
 The countdown can begin from the date that you were involved in the accident, or it can begin from the date that you are diagnosed with a condition that stems from the collision.

-What You Need to Know about the Insurance Company
+What You Need to Know about the Auto Insurance Company

 Many claimants are under the impression that the insurance company is your friend.
 Sure, they’ll be the ones to settle your claim, but the truth of the matter is that the insurer has their best interests in mind, not yours.

-As a for-profit industry, every time an insurance company pays out on a claim, they lose money.
-For these reasons they have a habit of doing anything possible to reduce the amount they’ll be expect to repay you.
+Every time an insurance company pays out on a claim, they lose money.
+For these reasons, they have a habit of doing anything possible to reduce the amount they’ll be expected to repay you.

 Contributory Fault and How It May Impact Your Case